DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer-advanced-shipping-notice.md

 EDI customers may require an advanced shipping notice (ASN) for a sales order.

-> Note: Customer advanced shipping notice can also be sent for a sales order not created via EDI.
+> Note: Customer advanced shipping notice can also be sent for a sales order not created via EDI, where document setting 'Send only for EDI orders' allows it.

 The following subsections will describe how to view, process and send Customer advanced shipping notice to applicable Customer Trading partners. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed. <br>